earlsioson/sandbox-nx/docs/niv-architecture.md

     dateOfBirth: Date
   ): void {
     if (!firstName.trim() || !lastName.trim()) {
-      throw new InvalidDemographicsError("Name fields cannot be empty");
+      throw new InvalidDemographicsError('Name fields cannot be empty');
     }
     if (dateOfBirth > new Date()) {
-      throw new InvalidDemographicsError("Birth date cannot be in future");
+      throw new InvalidDemographicsError('Birth date cannot be in future');
     }
   }
 }